zubicaray/Voicings/README.md

-### :IOnic app for building jazz guitar voicings on your favorite tunes
+App for building jazz guitar voicings on your favorite tunes